Organic & biodynamic viticulture

-Organics means banishing all synthetic chemicals not found in nature, except for copper sulphate.
-That's to say it is forbidden to use chemical fertilizers and synthetic herbicides, pesticides and fungicides.
+Organic viticulture means banishing all synthetic chemicals that can't be found in nature, except for copper sulphate.
+In short, chemical fertilizers, synthetic herbicides, pesticides and fungicides are forbidden.

 What are organic and biodynamic farming?

-Organic farming forbids the use of herbicides, chemical fertilizers, pesticides and fungicides that are made up of synthetic chemical molecules.
-It is a total rupture with 'traditional agriculture', meaning chemical agriculture, since its introduction in the 1960s.
+Organic farming forbids the use of herbicides, chemical fertilizers, pesticides and fungicides that are synthetic chemical molecules.
+It offers a completely different track from traditional agriculture.

-PLUS using preparations that are supposed to revitalize and improve the behaviour of the plant in its environment
+PLUS preparations that are supposed to revitalize and improve the behaviour of the plant in its environment;

-PLUS being attentive to the natural cycles of the planet and the moon and to work in harmony with these phases; reducing inputs; and reinforcing the plants' health so they produce better grapes
+PLUS closer attention to the natural cycles of the pant and the moon in order to work in harmony with them; reducing inputs; and reinforcing the plant's natural defenses so it produces better grapes;

-PLUS operating according to the rhythm and phases of the wine in the winery and cellar rather than on a pre-determined schedule
+PLUS closer attention to the rhythm and phases of the wine in the winery and cellar

-How has this transition taken place at Domaine de Montille?
+How did this transition take place at Domaine de Montille?

 We didn't start from scratch.
-In fact the vines were already 'healthy' because the soils had always been ploughed and no herbicides had been used.
-Then in 1985, the domaine stopped using chemical fertilizers and moved to compost.
-Finally, the big leap happened in 1995 when Étienne, who was named joint manager that year, decided to stop using synthetic pesticides or fungicides.
-Nonetheless, during the first three years after we banished fertilizers, we truly purged the soils.
-Little by little, we manure and vegetable composts each autumn to improve soil structure.
-This helped re-oxygenate the soil, giving it a second breath, and helping it to come back to life.
-In the end, we obtained more homogenous plant development and less degeneration.
-Now, the plants look after themselves, naturally.
+The vines were already healthy because the soils always had been regularly ploughed and no herbicides had ever been used.
+Then, in 1985, the domaine stopped using chemical fertilizers and moved to compost.
+The big leap occured in 1995 when I decided to stop using synthetic pesticides and fungicides.
+In the first three years, we completely banished fertilizers and we truly purged the soils.
+We progressively incorporated manure and green compost every autumn to improve soil structure.
+This helped re-oxygenate the soil and give it a second breath.
+Our vines developed more homogeneously with less cases of degeneration.
+Now our vines look after themselves, naturally.